-While the local authority SEN department should be invited to the meeting, SEN caseworkers are not able to attend all annual reviews.
+While the local authority SEN department should be invited to the meeting, SEN caseworkers are not able to attend all annual reviews but will prioritise attendance at transition reviews.
 If however, the family or educational setting feel that there are concerns that they would like to discuss with the local authority then they should contact their SEN caseworker at least two weeks in advance of the meeting to request support and whether they may need to attend this review.